jasonscomely/wheatbin/README.md

 See the **installation [instructions]**.

-For Kanboard's specific issues, go to [upstream] from/or the wheatbin [fork] please.
+For Kanboard specific issues, go to [upstream] from/or the wheatbin [fork] please.

 For more interesting and useful products, visit [jasoncomely.com][jasoncomely].